aboczek/Star-Wars-Quiz-Game/README.md

     - As user I want you to be able to press **Answer Buttons** and see color of it if **Answer is Correct or not**.
     - As user I want you to be able to tell how good you have done with questions by tracking the **Score**.
     - As user I want you to be able to save your **Score** into **Highscore**.
+    - As user I want you to press Github and LinkedIn icon and be brought to those websites in new window.

 ## Website Goal